Liudmila Samsonova: 2019: WTA Tour & major & top 150 debuts

-2020: Steady presence on the WTA Tour
+2020: Steady presence on WTA Tour

 Starting the year at the Premier-level Brisbane International, Samsonova survived the qualifying rounds which included a straight-sets win over Kristina Mladenovic.
 Drawing former US Open champion Sloane Stephens in the first round of the main draw, she clinched the best win of her career by beating the American in three sets, serving ten aces in the process and blasting countless winners with her "fearless aggression".
 Although she was defeated by world No. 7, Petra Kvitová, in the second round, Samsonova headed to the Australian Open with a new career-high ranking of No. 118.

 Beating Wang Xiyu in the final qualifying round, Samsonova qualified for the main draw in Melbourne for the first time in her career.
 Drawing former French Open champion, Jeļena Ostapenko, in the first round, she was outpowered and committed 24 unforced errors en route a straight-sets defeat.
 In the match, Samsonova also set the record of hitting the fastest serve on the women's side throughout the entire tournament in 2020.

 Heading back to Russia for the St. Petersburg Ladies' Trophy, she qualified for the main draw but fell to fellow Russian Anastasia Potapova in the first round.
-Similar to 2019, Samsonova failed to qualify for the main draw at the Qatar Open and the Dubai Tennis Championships before the COVID-19 pandemic forced the tour to go on a hiatus for a couple of months.
+Similar to 2019, Samsonova failed to qualify for the main draw at the Qatar Ladies Open and the Dubai Tennis Championships before the COVID-19 pandemic forced the tour to go on a hiatus for a couple of months.

-With the tour resuming at the Palermo Ladies Open, Samsonova took part in the qualifying rounds and defeated Marta Kostyuk for the second time this year en route qualifying for the main draw.
+With the tour resuming at the Palermo Ladies Open, she took part in the qualifying rounds and defeated Marta Kostyuk for the second time this year en route qualifying for the main draw.
 Defeating Kirsten Flipkens in the first round, and exacting revenge for her two losses to the Belgian in 2019, Samsonova set up an interesting clash with top seed Petra Martić.
 Despite leading by a set, Samsonova was unable to beat the Croatian, who ultimately reached semifinals.

-Samsonova lost in the first round of both of the US Open and French Open to the resurgent Tsvetana Pironkova and eventual finalist Sofia Kenin respectively.
+Samsonova lost in the first round of both of the US Open and French Open to the resurgent Tsvetana Pironkova and eventual finalist Sofia Kenin, respectively.
 The Russian led Kenin by a break in the final set in her first career match against a top 10 opposition.
-She ended her year with a runner-up finish at the $25k event in Reims, falling to Océane Dodin in straight sets.
+She ended her year with a runner-up finish at the 25k event in Reims, falling to Océane Dodin, in straight sets.